 And although I know it's hard trying to become/ stay employed when there's a pandemic, I get it.
 (It's a bit like trying to get/keep a job at any time, if you're blind ...
 Seriously!)

 But what did I learn that worked for us?

 I Learned I Still Had Choices.
 I chose to:

 Act today to do at least one thing to improve the situation, rather than focus on the problem.
-E.g. What alternative income sources can be created when we live in a society obsessed with funny cats, our life's maddest edges, obscene levels of wealth and COVID 19.
+E.g. What alternative income sources can be created when we live in a society obsessed with funny cats, our life's maddest edges, obscene levels of wealth, poverty and COVID 19.
 Be creative.
 What is your skill set?

 What did I have that I could immediately sell?
 (I sold my car for $2000 and our old caravan for $1000.)
 What do you have that others may want?

 Look at what I could do that was essential to earn, or save money? e.g: mowing lawns, cleaning, stacking shelves, delivering groceries for older people, driving trucks to keep food supply chains working, technical positions testing for COVID 19 etc.

 Know some will advise you out of ignorance and others will be apathetic about your situation.
 You can either learn from your experience (what not to do to others in the future) or let it hurt you.
 Choose wisely what you focus on.
 If others haven't been through it, maybe they really don't know what it's like to be you.

 Now is the time to learn what you're really made of.
 It's possible adversity can build your character.
 Let adversity feed you.
 You can come through this as a kinder, yet stronger person.
 After this is over you'll likely have a greater depth of character.
 And I know in my case, I couldn't voluntarily go back to the levels of ignorance I operated at prior to my husband's accident.
 I now can't walk past people living on the street and not give them money, because I know how easy it is to get there.